-We have developed these calculation tools to assist you in calculating energy savings from lighting upgrades in accordance with the ESS Rule.
-You can develop your own calculation tool if you wish, but you must calibrate its outputs against the relevant Scheme Administrator tool.
+You can develop your own calculation tool if you wish, but we recommend you calibrate its outputs against the Scheme Administrator tool.

-If you need assistance in using any of the Commercial Lighting Calculation Tools, contact the Scheme Administrator for further guidance.
+If you need assistance in using the Commercial Lighting Calculation Tool, contact the Scheme Administrator for further guidance.

-4.3 Calculating energy savings from projects that include upgrades to both building and road/public space lighting
+4.4 Calculating energy savings from projects that include upgrades to both building and road/public space lighting